smshaqib/Flutter_Batch8/README.md

-# Flutter_Batch8
-This is a repository which contains all the practice and assignment of ostad platform for batch 8
+# 🚀 Flutter App Development Repository

+Welcome to my **Flutter App Development** repository!
+This is where I practice and store various Flutter projects, from simple apps to more complex ones, as I explore and enhance my Flutter development skills.

+---